forax/java-guide/guide/chapter04-numbers.md

 System.out.println(1.0 / 3.0);
 ```

-On way to see the trick is to ask a float, a 32 bits, to be printed as a double, 64 bits.
+On way to see the trick is to ask a float (32-bit), to be printed as a double (64-bit).
 ```java
 System.out.println(1.0f / 3.0f);
 System.out.println(Float.toString(1.0f / 3.0f));